nexvium/prodosfs/README.md

 ## Utilities

-The `util/` directory contains small programs that may be useful for working with ProDOS files.
+The `util/` directory contains small programs that may be useful for working with files on the mounted disks.
 Two currently exist.

 * `awp2txt`: Convert an AppleWorks word processor file to text.
 * `unk2txt`: Convert some unknown word processor file to text.

 # To Do

-- [ ] Comment code
+- [ ] Comment code more
 - [ ] ~~Mount as read-only~~ Seems FUSE does not support this.
 - [ ] Add option to disable ProDOS-to-Unix text file translation
 - [ ] Add option to control pseudo-files support